lukas-makes-code/cypress-lmc-plugin/README.md

 ## Usage

-Once you have completed the installation, you can access the functions of the plugin and use them in your spec, e.g:
+Once you have completed the installation, you can access the plugins functions and use them in your spec, e.g:

 ```js
 describe('Make sure cookie bot can be accepted', () => {